frougon/pythondialog/README.rst

-* As of version 2.12, the reference implementation of pythondialog (which this file belongs to) requires Python 3.0 or later in the 3.x series. pythondialog 3.4.0 has been tested with Python 3.5.
+* As of version 2.12, the reference implementation of pythondialog (which this file belongs to) requires Python 3.0 or later in the 3.x series. pythondialog 3.5.0 has been tested with Python 3.8.

-* However, in order to help users who are somehow forced to still use Python 2 (even though Python 3.0 was released on December 3, 2008), a backport of the reference implementation to Python 2 has been prepared.
-At the time of this writing, the latest pythondialog version backported this way is 3.4.0.
-For up-to-date information about this backport, please visit the `pythondialog home page`_.
+* Versions of pythondialog up to and including 3.4.0 had a backport to Python 2, however this outdated Python dialect isn't supported anymore.
+You may find pointers to the old packages with Python 2 support on the `pythondialog home page`_.

   .. _pythondialog home page: http://pythondialog.sourceforge.net/